container-images/dovecot/README.md

-# postfix
+# dovecot
-Postfix mail server container.
+dovecot container for IMAP server.

 ## How to build the container on 25 port